sowmya13531/Spam-Emails-SMS-Classifier/README.md

 Or right-click the app.py file and select "Run", if properly configured.

 # 🖼️ Sample Output
+## Input:
-Input: "Congratulations!
+"Congratulations!
 You’ve won a $1000 Walmart gift card.
 Click here to claim."
+## Output:
-Output: 🚫 This is Spam (96.23% confidence)
+🚫 This is Spam (96.23% confidence)

+## Input:
-Input: "Let’s meet for dinner tomorrow."
+"Let’s meet for dinner tomorrow."
+## Output:
-Output: ✅ This is Ham (98.45% confidence)
+✅ This is Ham (98.45% confidence)

+# Advancements:
+Can Deploy the app by running in private(local) IP address typically (home or office) .
+It can be used to access your app from the other devices on the same LAN/Wi-Fi.